TheSkyler-Dev/Fern-lang/Doc/Documentation.md

 - `bool` Boolean
 - `ul` Unsigned long integer

 Note that variables of type `db` support double precision floating points with up to 16 decimal positions, as well as subnormal floating points.
+Constants can be declared by using the `const` keyword before the data type.

 ### More on variables
 Variables in `Fern` aren't directly nullable for memory safety.
 It is generally good practice to initialize variables as they're declared.
 Recommended default values for variables, including one that kinda works like assigning null to a numeric variable are: